 Formed through classical music training and classic rock intrigue and being challenged and shaped through an HIV positive diagnosis in 1996, T (aka ‘Timothy Bartsch’) has shared his incredible story through multiple iterations of song, drama, and spoken word ever since.
-At age 20, T was beginning his cello studies in a Hochschule fur Musik in Detmold, Germany.
+At age 20, T began his cello studies in a Hochschule fur Musik in Detmold, Germany.
 Upon learning of his HIV positive status and considering the trauma of how he contracted it, he felt his classical music studies were over.
-He returned to Vancouver, Canada, not knowing how long he would live, let alone to perish just like the people living with HIV, T gravitated to his other musical love ~ classic rock ~ and started to write songs and sing.
+He returned to Vancouver, Canada, not knowing how long he would live, let alone to perish just like the people living with HIV; T gravitated to his other musical love ~ classic rock ~ and started to write songs and sing.

-In his late 20s, T realized his story would best be told in rock opera form after joining bands.
+In his late 20s, T realized he could tell his story best in rock opera form after joining bands.
 T produced a multi-media stage production of his musical ‘Southern Time’ for a 7-day run in December 2005 in Vancouver.
 However, his story was not over.
 T and a friend of his put the rock opera on in two-person version form and toured it on their way to Toronto in 2007 and performed it at the Halifax Fringe Festival in 2008.

 Although T had taken HIV medication for the first two years after diagnosis, he stopped taking ARVs for the next ten years and did not see a physician because of his belief at the time that HIV does not cause AIDS.

 By the end of 2008, T started to get very ill.
 In 2009, he nearly died from AIDS-related illnesses in Toronto General Hospital, where his mother came and brought him back to Vancouver.
 He spent the next six months in the hospital on the brink of death.
 After receiving life-saving treatment, T made a miraculous recovery, despite sustaining (potentially) permanent lower spinal cord damage.